Buhrietoe/todo-mcp/README.md

 ## Persistence

-Todos are stored in `todos.json` in the working directory.
+Todos are stored in `todos.txt` in the working directory.
 The server loads this file on start (if present) and writes updates after each `todo_write` call.

 ## MCP Tool Definitions

 - **todo_read** – read‑only, idempotent.
 Returns the stored string.
 - **todo_write** – destructive, non‑idempotent.
 Requires a `content` field (string) and overwrites the stored value.

-- **Session support** – The server namespaces todo entries per client session.
-The client library automatically includes a unique session ID in each request (`req.Session.ID()`).
-If you supply a custom session ID, the server will store and retrieve todos separately for each session.
-Omit the session ID to use the shared "default" entry.

 **Example prompt**